Don’t flush it, drop off old medicine at Drug Take Back day

-On Saturday, Indiana State Police and the Drug Enforcement Administration are joining forces to combat prescription drug abuse and theft by giving people a place to anonymously drop off their unused prescription drugs.
+Indiana State Police and the Drug Enforcement Administration are joining forces Saturday to combat prescription drug abuse and theft by giving people a place to anonymously drop off their unused prescription drugs.

 The event runs from 10 a.m. to 2 p.m.
-Medications can be dropped off at any Indiana State Police post, except for the Lowell and Toll Road posts.
-For Fort Wayne residents, the drop-off site is at 5811 Ellison Road.
+Medications can be dropped off at any Indiana State Police post except for the Lowell and Toll Road posts.
+The drop-off site for Fort Wayne residents is at 5811 Ellison Road.

 Accepted items include: